hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/hb/locators/__init__.rst

 5. **Assertions:** Replace the placeholder `assert result == expected_result` with the appropriate assertions based on the expected behavior of your functions.

-6. **Example Test for `MODE`:** Demonstrates testing a variable within the module.
+6. **Example Test for `MODE`:** DemonStartes testing a variable within the module.
 Replace the content and assertion with your test logic.

-7. **Example for `pytest.raises`:** Demonstrates how to use `pytest.raises` to test for specific exceptions.
+7. **Example for `pytest.raises`:** DemonStartes how to use `pytest.raises` to test for specific exceptions.

 **How to use this template:**